jorgelfer/DistributionDashboard/README.md

 1. **Interactive Visualization**:
    - Case selection mechanism where users specify the test case (e.g., distribution feeder) to analyze via an input form.
-   - The data collected through this form is parsed to construct a GET request for the Quasi-Static Time Series (QSTS) module, i.e., a module for chronological time series AC distribution power flow.
+   - The data collected through this form is parsed to construct a GET request for a Quasi-Static Time Series (QSTS) module, i.e., a module for chronological time series AC distribution power flow.
    - As a response, the QSTS module returns a JavaScript Object Notation (JSON) object.
    - This JSON object is then interpreted and visualized via the interactive user interface.
    - Interactions include filtering by device, select a bus an visualize its operational values, brush several buses and display their operational values for visual comparison, the ability to add/modify/remove distributed energy resources from the network.